-In conjunction with the federal Affordable Care Act, Vermont is also building the required health care exchange, where patients and businesses can shop for the right insurance plan for themselves and their business in a transparent way.
+October 2013 saw the roll out of the federally mandated health insurance exchange, which we call Vermont Health Connect, where patients and businesses can shop for the right insurance plan for themselves and their business in a transparent way.
 No surprises when you receive your benefit book from your provider.
 The exchange will allow Vermont to draw down tens of millions of health care dollars and tax benefits that will finally begin to provide some relief from the rising costs of insurance premiums.
-This exchange, which may also include a state-run option, brings us closer to our dream–a universal health care system.

-This dream is real, and Vermont is as close as any other state to achieving it.
-But it won’t be easy.
-A universal health care system is the most compassionate way of providing health care to our people, and I think that it is a privilege.
-To be the only first world country without a universal system is, frankly, embarrassing.
+What does this mean for implementation of a universal, or single payer, health plan in Vermont.
+Practically, very little.
+But the perception of inadequate programming and implementation is real.
+We remain closer than most states in moving from our present system to a universal system because of the work we have done for the past decade in reforming the way we deliver health care.
 (I choose to call it a “universal” system rather than “single payer,” but others will not.
 In this argument, the terms are interchangeable, but I think the difference is important.
 When we have universal access to health care, there will be different payers–the individual or family, Medicare, Medicaid, and what have you.)
-But we will not get there overnight, even though a substantial part of our population already participates in a form of universal coverage, whether it be Dr. Dynasaur, Tricare, Medicare or VHAP.
+But we will not get there overnight, even though a substantial part of our population already participates in a form of universal coverage, whether it be Tricare, Medicare or VHAP.
 We know how to do it, and we know how it can work, and we are striving to make it affordable and available to everyone.

 I strongly support our efforts to make universal coverage happen in Vermont.
 If it can happen anywhere in a way that is honest and efficient, it is here.
 I am proud of the efforts made so far, and I know full well that we have many miles to go before we get there.
 I approach this endeavor with my eyes wide open, and as I have said publicly again and again, if we cannot figure out a way to provide excellent services better than we do now for a lesser cost, we cannot change the system we are working with now.
 I believe we can, and I believe we will have a difficult time convincing customers, clients, patients, providers and payers that it is the right way to go.
 But our hard work will either make it happen, or it will show that it can’t, and no one should regret that or feel bad for trying.